-Who we are Who is providing this notice?
-Seelaus Asset Management, LLC Attn: Compliance Department What we do How does Seelaus Asset Management protect my personal information?
+Who is providing this notice?
+Seelaus Asset Management, LLC who is providing this notice: Compliance Department What we do How does Seelaus Asset Management, protect my personal information?
 To protect your personal information from unauthorized access and use, we use security measures that comply with federal law.
 These measures include computer safeguards and secured files and buildings.
 In addition, the Firm limits information to only those persons who have a need to perform the services which are requested.
 How does Seelaus Asset Management collect my personal information?
-We collect your personal information, for example, when you Open an account or Have a life-changing event Discuss your account or As requested by the client Periodically when we inquire if the account information is current Why can't I limit all sharing?
+We collect your personal information, for example, when you Open an account or Have a life-changing event When we discuss matters or As requested by the client Periodically when we inquire if the account information is current Why can't I limit all sharing?
 Federal law gives you the right to limit only sharing for affiliates' everyday business purposes-information about your creditworthiness affiliates from using your information to market to you sharing for nonaffiliates to market to you State laws and individual companies may give you additional rights to limit sharing.
 What happens when I limit sharing for an account I hold jointly with someone else?
-Seelaus Asset Management, LLC will inquire of the joint account holder to verify that the limitation on sharing applies to them as well.
+Seelaus Asset Management will inquire of the joint account holder to verify that the limitation on sharing applies to them as well.
 Definitions Affiliates Companies related by common ownership or control.
 They can be financial and nonfinancial companies.
-R. Seelaus & Co., LLC (US SEC Registered Broker-Dealer) RSC Financial Products, LLC (Insurance Affiliate) Seelaus Asset Mgmt does not share information with affiliates.
-Nonaffiliates Companies not related by common ownership or control.
-They can be financial and nonfinancial companies.
-Our clearing firm BNY Pershing Third parties to whose systems we subscribe to fulfill the activities on your account (e.g. order entry systems) Joint marketing A formal agreement between nonaffiliated financial companies that together market financial products or services to you.
-We do not share information with non-affiliated financial companies.
-Other important information Thank you for the privilege of servicing your financial needs.
+Affiliate, U.S. SEC registered BD R. Seelaus & Co., LLC Affiliate, Insurance affiliate RSC Financial Products, LLC Affiliate, Leveraged Loan business Seelaus Finco LLC Seelaus Acast Memories on the serie information with offiliates Nonaffiliates Seelaus Asset Mgmt does not share information with affiliates.
+Companies not related by common ownership or control.
+They can b financial and nonfinancial companies.
+Our clearing firm BNY Pershing Third parties whom we subscribe to their systems to fulfill the activities on your account (e.g. order entry systems) Joint marketing A formal agreement between nonaffiliated financial companies that together market financial products or services to you.
+We do not share information with non-affiliated financial companie

+Thank you for the privilege of servicing your financial needs.
 Should you have any questions regarding this notice, please do not hesitate to call us at 212-935-0755 or via USPS mail at 26 Main Street, Suite 304, Chatham, NJ 07928.